karentimani/UniVerse/README.md

 # UniVerse

-A toolkit for collecting, processing, and exploring university data—developed by Rim Chehade and Karen Timiani.
+A toolkit for collecting, processing, and exploring university data, developed by Rim Chehade and Karen Timiani.

 ---